facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 I genuinely don’t understand why this would be construed as a bad thing.
 They need the coverage, we go out and get it for them, we make it quick & easy for the client while making sure it gets handled properly and accurately by whichever insurance company is the best fit, and then we get paid for our work in placing the coverage Inforce.

-You either trust your financial advisor to have your best interest at heart or you don’t…. because conflicts of interest can always exist.
+You either trust your financial advisor to have your best interest at heart or you don’t.

 Another one: If a “fee-only” advisor has a firm they recommend on the insurance side for their clients…aren’t they probably receiving investment client referrals from that firm as well?
 Don’t they probably look better the more clients they pass to this insurance firm?